 On that note, water-based finishes will soak into the wood and cause the grain to raise leaving a rough feel.
 So if you are using water-based primer, remember to sand down the grain with 220-400 grit sandpaper (I usually just do a quick hand sanding) before applying the paint coat.

 What kind of paint should you use?
 There are a million opinions and a million products out there.
 Personally, I prefer Sherwin Williams Emerald paint for my nicer furniture pieces.
 But, no matter what brand or line of paint you choose, just don’t cheap out this far into the project…trust me 🙂

 And a final note about finish–if you’re like me and prefer to stain or just clear coat your pieces, Minwax Polycrylic is a great clear coat option for indoor projects, Minwax Helmsman is a great clear coat for outdoor projects.
 Check out how to apply it in this post!

 And those are my five DIY furniture tips to help you take your handmade furniture to the next level 🙂

 I truly hope this has been helpful…I know that most of these tips aren’t the most exciting, but I promise if you start going the extra step, you will see a noticeable difference in the quality of your work.
 If you’re going to do it, do it right 🙂

-If you’ve found this post helpful, I’d love if you’d pin it to save it for later!
+If you’ve found this post about DIY furniture tips helpful, I’d love it if you’d pin it to save it for later!

 And until next time, happy building 🙂